Chicago-Area Albums of the Mid 60s to Early 1970s

 Attacking

-a Straw Man (1969),
+a Straw Man (Oct.

 An

-drummer/vocalist Billy Herman replaced James.
-Herman immediately
+Billy Herman replaced James.
+Herman

 became their best musician and singer, and co-wrote a fair number of